-Review important announcements, upcoming Deadlines, and Financial Aid Priority Dates at my.jjc.edu/fa.
+Review important announcements, upcoming Deadlines, and Financial Aid Priority Dates at Paying for College.
 Each student is responsible for being aware of these dates.

 GENERAL INFORMATION

 For the purpose of meeting federal and state student aid guidelines, the following criteria will apply to aid recipients: